maddiewaldie/COEN-174-Project/backend/README.md

 {
 	"type": "get_user_id",
 	"params": {
-		"name": STRING,
+		"username": STRING,
 		"password": STRING
 	}
 }
 ```

-- Return a JSON containing the id corresponding to the account whose name = value of field `name` AND whose password = value of field `password`
+- Return a JSON containing the id corresponding to the account whose username = value of field `username` AND whose password = value of field `password`

 ### `update_account`